Catholicism and yoga: defined

 *Both definitions are quoted from the Merriam-Webster dictionary.

 In yoga, "union" can mean many things.
 The practitioner can become one with nature, one with the universe, or, most commonly, one with the Divine.
-This is why yoga is more of a philosophy than a religion because there are multitudes of ways to view the Divine.
+This is why yoga is more of a philosophy than a religion because multitudes of ways to view the Divine exist.
 Others can define the Divine as a Hindu god, Allah, or Mother Earth.
 For me the "Divine" is Jesus or God.
 Whoever you want to union with or worship is up to you.
-Seeking to become one or connect with God is the basic concept of most religions, especially Catholicism.
+Seeking a higher connection with God is the basic concept of most religions, especially Catholicism.
 As Catholics, the most glorious way we become one with Jesus is by receiving the Eucharist.
 Our relationship with him does not stop there.
 We need to be spiritually fed throughout the week too by praying to God, meditating on the rosary, attending Bible studies, etc. We pray to build our connection with the Blessed Trinity.

 Notice how in both definitions, there is a definition that is specified as capitalized.
-I am specific when I am using those terms.
+I am intentional when I am using those terms.
 I will always use "Catholic" because I am referring to the Catholic Church.
-I will always use "yoga" because I am referring to a practice separate from its Eastern religious origins.
+I will always use "yoga" because I am referring to a practice separated and secularized from its Hindu practice.

 Peace and namaste,